rikhuijzer/xrcf/README.md

 The compiler should translate this to use the AVX instructions where possible.
 To do this, it is important for the compiler to handle the full stack.
-A problem with LLVM is that it sometimes receives code that is already too low-level.
+A problem that the creators of MLIR set out to solve is that LLVM can receive code that is too low-level.
-At that point, it is not always possible to generate efficient code since some information was lost during the lowering.
+At that point, it is not always possible to generate efficient code since some information was lost during lowering.

 ## Notes